 Burger Buns.
 You can toast them on the grill, in a toaster or in your oven.

-For toasting in the oven, put an empty sheet pan in the oven at 400 F. Lightly butter the buns and once the pan is hot, place them buttered side down in the over for 5 minutes.
-Check to see if golden brown on bottom and if not, flip over so buttered side is exposed and bake for another 3 minutes.
+For toasting in the oven, put an empty sheet pan in the oven at 400 F. After that, lightly butter the buns and once the pan is hot, place them buttered side down in the over for 5 minutes.
+Then, check to see if golden brown on bottom and if not, flip over so buttered side is exposed and bake for another 3 minutes.

 Finally – assemble it all together

-When you’re ready to serve, if you’ve made the sauce ahead of time and stored it in the fridge or the chicken was pulled previously, take a bit of chicken stock with enough sauce to coat the chicken and saute on medium low until hot all the way through.
+Finally, when you’re ready to serve, take a bit of chicken stock with enough sauce to coat the chicken and saute on medium low until hot all the way through.
+If you are using straight after cooking, you can skip that step.
 Using tongs, pile up that gorgeous chicken on your toasted bun and top with coleslaw or more sauce!

 BBQ Pulled Chicken Sandwiches